Ludobico/WorldStory-AI/README.md

 After installing the above programs, run the `InstallKit.bat` file to install both the frontend and backend libraries

-if the batch file is not executed, or if you prefer to install it using commands, clone the WorldStory_AI repository and enter the following commands in sequence
+if the batch file is not executed, or if you prefer to install it using commands, clone the WorldStory-AI repository and enter the following commands in sequence

 - frontend